Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Testing: Flow over Boeing Gaussian Bump

 Figure~\ref{fig:bump_xy_ux} shows contours of the instantaneous streamwise velocity $u_x/U_\infty$ in an $x$-$y$ plane at $z/L=0$ obtained from the medium-mesh simulations with different wall models and SGS models.
 The flow gradually accelerates on the windward side of the bump, and the velocity reaches its maximum value at the bump peak.
 Downstream of the peak, the flow decelerates over the leeward side of the bump, and the boundary layer thickens rapidly.
 Note that the flow is attached over the entire bump surface in the simulations, which is qualitatively different with the experimental observations that the flow is separated on the leeward side of the bump \citep{williams2020experimental,gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified}.
 Detailed quantitative comparison of mean velocity from different simulations will be discussed later.

 Additional quantities of interest for the bump-flow simulations include the mean skin friction coefficient, $C_{f}$, and the mean pressure coefficient, $C_p$, which are defined as

 respectively.
 Here, the mean pressure at the inlet near the top boundary is chosen as the reference freestream pressure $p_\infty$.
-Figure~\ref{fig:bump_cf} presents the distributions of the mean skin friction coefficient $C_f$ over the bump surface.
+Figure~\ref{fig:bump_cf} presents the distributions of the mean skin friction coefficient over the bump surface.
 For comparison, the data from the experiment using the same geometry at the same Reynolds number from \citet{gray2022experimental} is also shown.
-Upstream of the bump, the $C_f$ results from these simulations exhibit similar trend as the experiments.
+Additionally, the results from the coarse-mesh and medium-mesh EQWM simulations conducted by \citet{agrawal2022non} are depicted in the figure.
+It is important to note that the Reynolds number in their EQWM simulations is $Re_L=3.41\times10^6$.
+However, experimental measurements \citep{gray2022experimental} suggest that the variations in $C_f$ are not significant when $Re_L$ increases from $2\times10^6$ to $3.41\times10^6$.
+In their simulations, both the DSM \citep{germano1991dynamic,lilly1992} and the Vreman model ($c\approx0.07$) \citep{vreman2004eddy} are employed separately, with a plug flow inlet condition applied at $x/L=-1$, identical to the approach taken in our simulations.
+Moreover, isotropic Voronoi meshes are used.
+Within the boundary layer, their coarse mesh offers slightly better resolution compared to the medium mesh in our study, and their medium mesh is more refined than our fine mesh.
+Specifically, the size of their medium-mesh cell is $40\%$ smaller than that of our fine-mesh cell.
+From the results in Fig.~\ref{fig:bump_cf}, it can be noted that upstream of the bump, the $C_f$ results from these simulations exhibit a similar trend as the experiments.
 However, in the experiments, a large separation bubble appears downstream of the bump peak, which is not captured in all simulations.
 Considering the performance of different wall models, the simulations using the EQWM overpredict $C_f$ near the bump peak.
-However, the developed RLWMs provide more accurate predictions for this region, and as the mesh resolutions increase, the predictions of $C_f$ are consistent and agree well with the experimental data.
+In contrast, the developed RLWMs provide more accurate predictions for this region, and as the mesh resolutions increase, the predictions of $C_f$ are consistent and agree well with the experimental data.
 While the performance of the current RLWMs within the region upstream of the bump is better than that of the EQWM, it is still suboptimal.
 This is expected as the model training does not encompass laminar or transitional flows.
 On the leeward side of the bump, the predictions of $C_f$ from both wall models are comparable.
 However, further downstream, the developed RLWMs provide lower skin friction than the EQWM.
+Experimental studies \citep{gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified} have shown that the friction Reynolds number, $Re_\tau$, increases rapidly downstream of the bump as the flow recovers from a non-equilibrium state.
+Specifically, $Re_\tau$ becomes larger than 7000 when $x/L\geq0.5$, and this $Re_\tau$ significantly exceeds what the RLWMs encountered during training.
+As detailed in Appendix II, the error in $C_f$ prediction by the RLWMs in flat-plate channel flow simulations grows with increasing $Re_\tau$.
+This trend potentially explains the suboptimal predictions of RLWMs in the downstream ZPG region of the bump flow.
+In addition, compared to the results from our simulations, the $C_f$ data from \citet{agrawal2022non} exhibit strong undulations ahead of the bump.
+More significantly, with mesh refinement, the flow separation observed in the coarse-mesh simulations disappears.
+This phenomenon is likely related to the behavior of SGS model \citep{agrawal2022non,zhou2024sensitivity}.